 Support Guinean civil society to address the needs of survivors and advocate for transitional justice mechanisms by sharing the experiences of other contexts, engaging them on issues related to international best practices, and building capacity for civil society engagement with domestic policy related to transitional justice.

 Build the capacity of community leaders to prevent violence

-Build the capacity of key stakeholders, including religious leaders, journalists, women and youth to raise awareness within local communities about the wide-ranging impacts of past violations and their role as leaders in promoting truth, justice and reconciliation goals.
+Build the capacity of diverse stakeholders, including religious leaders, journalists, artists, educators, youth and women leaders, to raise awareness within local communities about the wide-ranging impacts of past violations and lead efforts to promote and reach truth, justice and reconciliation goals.

 Document narratives of the past and facilitate intergenerational dialogue

 Provide spaces for dialogue, remembrance and reflection about the past and encourage exchange between survivors and youth with the goal of violence prevention and empathy-building.